 Well, that got our mothers’ attention!
 They raced behind me to the backyard, and when I pointed toward the swing, they stopped short, processing the scene.
 What happened next is a complete blank.

 I was an adult before I could truly appreciate the thoughts racing through my mother’s head when she heard my words.
-We were on a farm and the harvesting, using heavy machinery, was in full swing.
+We were on a farm and the harvesting was in full swing.
 Seven children under the age of ten were playing outdoors by themselves.
-The poor woman.
-I must have nearly given her a heart attack, and I’m sure I deserved whatever she gave me in return.
+The poor woman must have come close to having a heart attack, and I’m sure I deserved whatever she gave me in return.